anyscale/templates/templates/intro-services/README.md

 ```

 ### Send a test request
-Run the following cell to query the workspace Serve app.
+Run the following cell to query the Ray Serve app running in the workspace.

 ```python